What’s the secret to abundance and prosperity? How do rich people get rich?

 After all, you’ve probably tried working harder.
 You’ve probably tried saving more.
 You might even have dabbled with investment.
 But if you’re reading this article, let’s face it, it hasn’t worked for you yet.
 So maybe you’re ready for these unconventional truths on how to get rich.

-We teamed up with ‘The Zen Millionaire’, a.k.a Ken Honda, Japan’s most successful and prolific personal growth author, who studied over 12,000 millionaires to find out what makes them tick, and the mindset you need for financial abundance.
+We teamed up with ‘The Zen Millionaire’, a.k.a Ken Honda, Japan’s most successful and prolific personal growth author, who studied over 12,000 millionaires to find out what makes them tick, and the mindset you need for financial abundance and prosperity.

 So here’s Ken’s list of 10 surprising things that rich people do differently:

 1. Rich People Are Genuinely Interested in Abundance and Prosperity